brefphp/bref/docs/web-apps/docker.md

 will always be empty when a new cold start happens.
 Avoid writing content to `/tmp` in your Dockerfile because that content will **not be available** for your Lambda function.

+## Docker Registry

+AWS Lambda only support AWS ECR as the source location for Docker images.
+The Lambda service will use the image digest as the unique identifier.
+This means that even if you overwrite the exact same tag on ECR, your lambda will still run the previous image code until you actually redeploy using the new image.